victoryang00/PintOS/Project3.md

 ### Rationale

 #### Why did you choose the data structure(s) that you did for representing virtual-to-physical mappings?

+We use a hash map because it allows an $O(1)$ and space-efficient method for managing the mapped pages of each process.
+We need to support fast lookups in the mapping, so an $O(1)$ algorithm is necessary and satisfying.

 ## Paging to and from Disk